magenx/Magento-2-docker-demo/README.md

   - "Require linear history"
   - make sure "Do not allow bypassing the above settings" is unchecked, else the automatic release commits won't work

 ## A Better Deployments Pattern
+> [!TIP]
-Use remote storage (like S3 or container registries).
+> Use remote storage (like S3 or container registries).
-Trigger deployments through event systems (S3 events, RabbitMQ, Redis).
+> Trigger deployments through event systems (S3 events, RabbitMQ, Redis).
-Pass only scoped tokens and minimal payloads.
+> Pass only scoped tokens and minimal payloads.

 ### Problems With the Traditional Approach
-Master tokens expose the entire system if leaked
+- Master tokens expose the entire system if leaked
-Secrets are scattered across repositories, environments, and configs
+- Secrets are scattered across repositories, environments, and configs
-SSH keys are hard to rotate and prone to leakage
+- SSH keys are hard to rotate and prone to leakage
-Changing IPs or ports often break pipelines
+- Changing IPs or ports often break pipelines
-Infrastructure and deployment logic are tightly coupled
+- Infrastructure and deployment logic are tightly coupled

 ### Benefits of Storage + Event-Based Deployment
-Use short-lived, minimal-scope tokens
+1. Use short-lived, minimal-scope tokens
-Event-driven model removes the need for client-side coordination
+2. Event-driven model removes the need for client-side coordination
-No exposed ports or hardcoded IPs to manage
+3. No exposed ports or hardcoded IPs to manage
-Storage and queues provide built-in logging and auditability
+4. Storage and queues provide built-in logging and auditability
-Works across cloud, hybrid, and secure/offline environments
+5. Works across cloud, hybrid, and secure/offline environments